Cameron Brate Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- This season Brate has caught 28 passes on 54 targets for 233 yards and four touchdowns, averaging 14.6 yards per game.
+- Brate has put together a 233-yard season on 28 catches with four touchdowns so far.
+He has been targeted 54 times and averages 14.6 receiving yards.

-- Brate has been the target of 7.8% (54 total) of his team's 692 passing attempts this season.
+- So far this season, 7.8% of the 692 passes thrown by his team have gone Brate's way.

-- Brate has seen the ball thrown his way 20 times in the red zone this season, 17.2% of his team's 116 red zone pass attempts.
+- With 20 targets in the red zone this season, Brate has been on the receiving end of 17.2% of his team's 116 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Brate's matchup with the Panthers.